A Taste of Winter

 Julie and I eventually escaped the rain and clouds on the Peninsula and finally found ourselves in a sunny (but windy) Hvammstangi.
 The campground was perfect.
 It was unmanned but an honesty box gave us use of some fantastic facilities, including bathrooms, a kitchen, WiFi and heated dining room.
-We had these same facilities with us every kilometre but it was nice to stand up!
-We chatted with some other travellers and watched the sunset.
+We had these same facilities with us every kilometer but it was nice to stand up!
+We chatted with some other travelers and watched the sunset.

 Read more: Travel apps for Iceland

 The next day we got to experience riding the fat, solid Icelandic ponies we’d been seeing in the farms as we drove along.
 We tried to get them to ‘tölt’ but they were a bit sleepy, preparing themselves for the winter.
 Of course, there were more waterfalls involved in our trek, and even a rainbow!